Zedeldi/igelfs/README.md

 since IGEL OS v11.
 A custom encrypted partition can also be configured by the system administrator.
 Partition minor 255 contains the `wfs` (presumably "writable filesystem") partition.
-`/wfs` contains the INI configuration files, `group.ini` and `setup.ini`, which store the user-configured registry data.
+`/wfs` contains various configuration files, such as `group.ini` and `setup.ini` (partially XML-formatted, despite the file extension), which store the user-configured registry data.
+These files may be `gzip`-compressed.

 IGEL encrypted filesystems contain two extents - of type `WRITEABLE` and `LOGIN` respectively - and are handled internally by various tools: